IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 ## Limitations

-The Apache Derby database type is not supported when running the UrbanCode Deploy server in a Kubernetes cluster.
-This is because the containerized version is running in UCD HA mode, which does not support Derby.
+The Apache Derby database type is not supported when running the DevOps Deploy server in a Kubernetes cluster.
+This is because the containerized version is running in DevOps Deploy HA mode, which does not support Derby.